 I’ve written a detailed post with pictures and clear instructions on how to create a sourdough starter in 7 easy steps.

 In your starter guide you say to use whole grain rye flour, can I use something else?

 I call for whole grain rye flour when creating a starter because the additional nutrients in rye flour help speed up the process.
 You can certainly use whole wheat flour or even white (sifted) flour if you’d like, but I find rye flour to be the most effective flour at the beginning.
-If you don’t have rye flour then whole wheat is better than white (sifted) wheat.
+If you don’t have rye flour, then whole wheat is better than white (sifted) wheat.

 My starter died!
 It had lots of activity early on, but now it seems dead, what happened?

 This is normal.
 Sometimes in the first few days, you’ll see lots of bubbles and activity that will suddenly stop and make it look like something has gone wrong.
-This initial spurt of activity is usually a different type of bacteria in your culture that will eventually be replaced by the type we are looking for (lactic acid bacteria).
+This initial spurt of activity is usually a different type of bacteria in your culture that will eventually be replaced by the kind we are looking for (lactic acid bacteria).
 Keep feeding (and discarding) your culture as I outline in my creation guide, your culture will slowly become more and more acidic, killing off other bacteria that might be present and allow the beneficial yeast and bacteria we are looking for to take hold.

 I’ve been following your starter creation guide, but nothing is happening, what’s wrong?